Skip to Content

 Najwat 3746

 The MDes curriculum includes design education and social engagement training.
-Within the structure of an umbrella theme and cohort topic, the first year is focused on reaching a holistic understanding of the problem and the second year on addressing a specific aspect of it.
+The first year is focused on reaching a holistic understanding of the problem and the second year on addressing a specific aspect of it.

 • First Semester